 You’ll develop your credentials as a global citizen by:

-The transatlantic market between the US and the member states of the European Union is responsible for nearly half the word’s total output and defines the very contours of the economic and business opportunities and challenges faced by the global players who hire our graduates.
-The Puget Sound’s usual suspects—Amazon, Boeing, Microsoft, and Starbucks, among others—are very active in the EU, and lately so with considerable controversy and heightened scrutiny.
+The transatlantic market between the US and the member states of the European Union is responsible for nearly half the world’s total output and defines the very contours of the economic and business opportunities and challenges faced by the global players who hire our graduates.
+The Puget Sound’s leading companies —Amazon, Paccar, Microsoft, and Starbucks, among others—are very active in the EU, and lately so with considerable controversy and heightened scrutiny.

-After pre-departure sessions to prepare you for on-site activities, we’ll visit FRANKFURT, Germany’s commercial capital and the financial center of the European Union.
+After pre-departure sessions to prepare you for on-site activities and post-visit course deliverables, we’ll visit FRANKFURT, Germany’s commercial capital and the financial center of the European Union.
 We’ll then travel to LUXEMBOURG, the EU’s judicial center, to explore judgments for and against global players.
 Our next stop will be BRUSSELS, the de-facto capital of the EU, where legislation is made that affects the business environment and how companies govern themselves.
 Our final stop will be AMSTERDAM, the gateway for many Pacific Northwest Companies operating in Europe, the Middle East, and Africa.

-We’ll run a full working week so you can have your weekends off to explore nearby destinations.
+We’ll run a full working week, with many days having two visits, so you can have your two weekends off to explore nearby destinations.

 Dr. Valentina Zamora